 One component of the workforce development system focuses on helping people identify and apply for jobs.
 This assistance includes providing job listings and offering workshops about resume writing and interview skills.

-- identifies individuals barriers to employment —in particular individuals age 55 and older, the long-term unemployed, displaced homemakers, and persons with disabilities—to whom WIOA The law that coordinates among federal workforce development programs and activities. services should be targeted;
+- identifies individuals facing barriers to employment—in particular, individuals age 55 and older, the long-term unemployed, displaced homemakers, and persons with disabilities—to whom WIOA services should be targeted;

 - improves services to people with disabilities, many of whom are older;